Advertiser Disclosure

 Chase Ultimate Rewards

 You’ll earn Ultimate Rewards points with the Chase Sapphire Reserve card.
-These points are worth 1.5 cents when you redeem them with Chase Travel, but we value Ultimate Rewards points at 2 cents each because you can get more value from them by transferring your points to Chase’s airline and hotel partners.
+We value Ultimate Rewards points at 2 cents each because you can get a ton of value from them by transferring your points to Chase’s airline and hotel partners.

 Hot Tip: